Malinda S. Smith: Awards

-Smith received a Doctor of Laws, honoris causa, from Simon Fraser University in 2021.
+Smith received a Distinguished Alumni Award from the University of Alberta in 2025, a Her Legacy Award for Education by the When African Women Talk (WAWT) in 2025, a Friends of Diversity/Amis de la Diversity Award from Diversity Magazine in 2024, a Lifetime Achievement Award from the Calgary Black Chamber in 2023, a Doctor of Laws, honoris causa, from Simon Fraser University in 2021.
 She was named a Compelling Calgarian by the Calgary Herald in 2021.
 She received the Rosalind Smith Professional Award from the National Black Coalition of Canada Society in Edmonton in 2020, named one of 100 Accomplished Black Canadian Women in 2020, and given the Susan S. Northcutt Award from the Women's Caucus of the International Studies Association in 2020.
 In 2018-19 she was the recipient of the Distinguished International Studies Scholar Award by the International Studies Association-Canada.
 Smith was also named a 2018 Fellow of the Pierre Elliott Trudeau Foundation; the Foundation gives $225,000 distributed over 3 years to "five fellows each year in recognition of outstanding achievement, innovative approaches to issues of public policy, and commitment to public engagement".
 The purpose of Smith's Fellowship was to support her book project, A Seat at the Table: Engendering Black Canadian Pasts and Futures, which aims to centre Black Canadians in Canada's national stories about its legal, political, and educational systems.

-From 2018-2020 Smith also held the Provost Fellowship (Equity, Diversity and Inclusion Policy) at the University of Alberta.
+From 2018 to 2020 Smith also held the Provost Fellowship (Equity, Diversity and Inclusion Policy) at the University of Alberta.
 In 2018 she was a Viola Desmond Award Honoree from Ryerson University (now Toronto Metropolitan University) and received the Equity, Diversity, and Inclusion Award from the University of Alberta.
 In 2016 Smith received the HSBC Community Contributor of the Year Award "given to a person who goes above and beyond to affect change in Canadian society as it relates to diversity and inclusion, human rights and equity".
 She was the recipient of the 2015 Equity Award of the Canadian Association of University Teachers for "outstanding contributions to equity and collective bargaining".